 Valuation and Recognition in Conservation Strategy.
 This research investigates how social histories and ecological/economic relationships become problematized in debates over the creation and maintenance of conservation units in rural sections of the Brazilian Amazon.
 Among the concerns that Campbell is drawn to explore is how conservation debates provide opportunities for political organization among socially-marginalized groups—including “renascent” indigenous groups and communities descendant from runaway slaves.

-(In press) Speculative Accumulation: Property-Making in the Brazilian Amazon.
+(2015) Speculative Accumulation: Property-Making in the Brazilian Amazon.
 Journal of Latin American and Caribbean Anthropology.

-(In press) The Land Question in Amazonia: Cadastral Knowledge and Ignorance in Brazil’s Tenure Regularization Program.
+(2015) The Land Question in Amazonia: Cadastral Knowledge and Ignorance in Brazil’s Tenure Regularization Program.
 PoLAR: The Political and Legal Anthropology Review.